Balance Trainer Plank Jacks exercise demonstration image

 Safety Notes

-• Avoid if you have acute wrist, shoulder, or lower back pain.
+• Avoid with acute wrist, shoulder, or back pain

 Spotting